cloudersolutions/website/src/content/news/leading-real-estate-funds-move-from-compliance-to-improved-noi-with-sustainability-initiatives.md

 ![](images/esg-table.png)

-We’ve gathered steps on how to evolve from conventional buildings to compliance-oriented operations, then to energy-efficient, smart systems and ultimately begin the journey toward autonomy, delivering a transformative impact on NOI and asset value.
+We’ve gathered steps on how to evolve from conventional buildings to compliance-oriented operations, then to energy efficient, smart systems and ultimately begin the journey toward autonomy, delivering a clear impact on NOI and asset value.

 ## Step 1: Measure and report accurately to see the inefficiencies